fusioncharts/dev_centre_docs/getting-started/angular/angularjs/your-first-map-using-angularjs.md

 6. Include the map definition file

-7. Include the map type.

-8. Include the FusionCharts theme file to apply the style to the charts
+7. Include the FusionCharts theme file to apply the style to the charts

-9. Add the map and the theme as a dependency to the core
+8. Add the map and the theme as a dependency to the core

-10. Store the map configurations in a JSON object.
+9. Store the map configurations in a JSON object.
 In this JSON object:
     * Set the map type as `world`.
 Each map type is represented with a unique map alias.
 For World Map, the alias is `world`.
 Find the complete list of chart types with their respective alias [here](https://www.fusioncharts.com/dev/chart-guide/list-of-charts).
     * Set the width and height (in pixels).
     * Set the `dataFormat` as JSON.
     * Embed the json data as the value of the `dataSource`.

-11. Add the `<div>` with an `fc-chart` directive in your HTML, assuming that it is inside a controller named MyController.
+10. Add the `<div>` with an `fc-chart` directive in your HTML, assuming that it is inside a controller named MyController.

 The consolidated code is shown below: